staillansag/wm-install/README.md

 ##    Create the installation image
 Run the SAG installer on your host to create an image for your webMethods installation.

-Go to advanced options / image:
+Go to advanced options / Image and use these settings:

 ![Create Image](https://github.com/staillansag/wm-install/blob/main/screenshots/AdvancedOptions_CreateImage.png)

 ##    Setup Docker on the host machine